PeterVuyk/Livestream-broadcaster/README.md

-# Livestream Server
+# Livestream Broadcaster

-A livestream with user interface, Restful API and messaging.
-Broadcast live video content remotely to a given host.
+A livestream broadcaster with Restful API and messaging.
+Broadcast live video content to a remote host from example a raspberry pi.

 ## Getting Started

 This project gives you everything you need to control and stream the livestream towards a host.
-It is not a client to show the footage!
+You can manage the channel and configurations in the user interface.

-Follow the installing steps to setup the server on your machine, make sure that Docker and Docker-compose is installed.
+Follow the installing steps to setup the broadcaster on your machine, make sure that Docker and Docker-compose is installed.

 ### Installing